Skip to main content

 cirron config

 Unified configuration management for the Cirron CLI.
-The config command manages three scopes of configuration — CLI settings (API URL, timeout, retries), global user preferences, and project-level settings — as well as a hardware subcommand for ML hardware profiles.
+The config command manages three scopes: CLI settings (API URL, timeout, retries), global user preferences, and project-level settings.
+It also provides a hardware subcommand for ML hardware profiles.

 Usage